DarKouto/shell-scripts/README.md

 ## 🚀 The Scripts and Usage

-### `dividir-video`: Splits Video Files in a Fast and Lossless way
+## `dividir-video`: Splits Video Files in a Fast and Lossless way
 - Requirements: `ffmpeg`

 I created this script because most legacy hardware (like TV's) only support FAT32 formatted USB drives.
-Since the per-file limit of FAT32 is 4GB, I needed something to quickly split the video file into two or more files without losses in quality, so I used `ffmpeg`'s -segment flag in this script.
+Since the per-file limit of FAT32 is 4GB, I needed something to split large video files into two or more smaller files, quickly and without losses in quality.
+I used `ffmpeg`'s -segment flag in this script.

-In addition, it automatically detects the extension (MKV/MP4) and the duration of the video.
+In addition, it automatically detects the video's duration and extension (MKV/MP4).
 If the video is shorter than 4 hours, it splits it into 2 different parts.
 If the video is longer than 4 hours, it splits in 1-hour parts.

-- Usage:
+### Usage:
 Place the video you want to split in a dedicated folder, and open a Terminal in that very same folder, then type:
 ```bash
 dividir-video